daavelar/extractor/README.md

 `composer global require daavelar/extractor`

-Make sure your composer bin files are executable
+Note: Make sure your composer bin files are executable

 # Using